Long story short – Cleaning the bike chain is an essential part of motorcycle maintenance and should be done between 500-600 km.

 Conclusion

-In-depth, we have discussed the critical aspects of motorcycle chain maintenance in this article.
+In-depth, we have discussed the critical aspects of how to clean motorcycle chain and also maintain motorcycle chain in this article.
 So let’s summarise the essential points in this article in a nutshell, and they are

-- Check for chain slack in regular intervals by referring owner manual
+5. Check for chain slack in regular intervals by referring to the owner manual

-- If replacing chain or chain sprocket, do both together and not as separately
+9. If replacing chain or chain sprocket, do both together and not separately

-If you have any other doubts or queries related to the same topic, email us at bikeleague2017@gmail.com.
-Also, there are several social media platforms of Bikeleague India to raise your suspicions.
+If you have any other doubts or queries about the same, email us at bikeleague2017@gmail.com.
+We are always eager to help and assist you.
+Also, here are several social media platforms of Bikeleague India to raise your suspicions.